Concerning Inexpensive 27-inch IPS LCD Displays

 If you’ll be plugging your monitor into a tower that already has plenty of USB ports and doesn’t need a Mini DisplayPort to Dual-Link DVI adapter, I’d go with the Monoprice CrystalPro.

 If, however, you’re looking for a nice, big monitor to run while your MacBook is in clamshell mode, go with the Dell.
 Its extra USB ports and non-reliance on a Dual-Link DVI adapter make it worth it the extra money.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.